Disheartened Rehman retires from international cricket

 The 38-year-old took 19 wickets and Ajmal finished with 24 when Pakistan whitewashed the then-world number one Test team in United Arab Emirates six years ago in one of the finest performances of his career.

-A wily spinner, Rehman finished his 22-Test career just one short of a deserved hundred wicket mark, while he took 30 in 31 One-day Internationals and eight wickets in 11 Twenty20 Internationals.
+A wily spinner Rehman finished his 22-match Test career just one short of a deserved hundred-wicket mark, while he took 30 in 31 one-days and eight wickets in 11 Twenty20 internationals.

 LAHORE: Former Pakistan left-arm spinner Abdur Rehman, who along with teammate Saeed Ajmal famously stunned England during a 3-0 defeat in 2012, announced his retirement from international cricket Wednesday.